How often do you and your family eat meals together and get active together?

-Luckily, our family get’s active pretty easily each day.
+We are pretty active each day.
 We have a large backyard so we play kick-ball, T-ball, tag, etc., quite frequently.
 When the weather is not great for outdoor activities, freeze dance is a favorite indoor game to get the wiggles out.
-We just put on a kids music channel and dance the afternoon away.
-It’s amazing how many calories you can burn just dancing with your kids.

-Create a friendly competition: Make a dance party into an American Idol-style event with points awarded for the best moves.
-Who in your clan can take the most steps in a day, do the most push-ups, or twist into the most complicated yoga pose?
+Create a friendly competition: Make a dance party with points awarded for the best moves.
+Who in your family can take the most steps in a day, do the most push-ups, or twist into the most complicated yoga pose?

 Step up the Silly Factor: go all out with crazy costumes and crazier moves.
 If you’re taking a family walk, tell jokes or sing goofy songs as you go.
 Silliness is definitely a favorite for my family.